640 South State StreetDover, Delaware 19901

 pregnant or trying to get pregnant

 Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
+Follow the directions on the product label.
 Shake well before using.
-Do not mix your dose with other fluids or medicines before you take it.
 Use a specially marked spoon or container to measure your medicine.
 Household spoons are not accurate.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.